-If your Rule is at the Signature, domain or subdomain level and the site is still not working properly, contact your school’s IT support team .
-They can check to see if it’s a technical issue with the site, if they've Locked Blocked a site that you need, or if we need to create a new Group Signature.
+If your Rule is at the Signature level and the site is still not working properly, contact your school’s IT support.
+They can check to see if it’s a technical issue with the site, if they have Locked Blocked a site that you need, or if there’s a need to create a new Group Signature.

 I’ve made a Block Rule but my students can still access the site.